evgakimenko/floship_test/README.md

 * Make sure these applications can only communicate via Rest API and don't share a same database (two separate databases).

-### The project was realized with Django fraemwork and Django Rest Fraemwork.
+### This project was realized with Django fraemwork and Django Rest Fraemwork.

 # Instruction: